covcom/205CDE/10 Document Object Model/README.md

 3. Can you add column-headings?
 4. Finally, add an event handler so when you click on a row, the book title is displayed at the top of the page.

-## DOM scripting
+## DOM scripting (N.B.: advanced)

 There is a lot going on "behind the scenes" in libraries such as jQuery which abstract away many of the browser inconsistencies and deep hierarchies of objects, properties and methods relating to the DOM.
-You can review these DOM objects and their functionality on the [MDN DOM API documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+You can review these DOM objects and their functionality on the [DOM API documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).

 This task involves a "helper script" that does some DOM and event manipulation for you.
 It is like a "mini jQuery" and even defines a utility DOM selector object called $.